Editor’s Guidelines for Authors

 - In the every 4th issue of the “Food.
 Science.
 Technology.
 Quality” journal, there is a list of reviewers to cooperate with the Publisher in a given year; the same list is shown on the website of the journal.

-This procedure for reviewing articles is consistent with the „Basic principles of reviewing papers to be published in journals” as recommended by the Ministry of Science and Higher Education in force in Poland.
+This procedure for reviewing articles is consistent with the „Basic principles of reviewing papers to be published in journals” as recommended by the Ministry of Education and Science in force in Poland.